Last Updated on March 13, 2021 by Dave Farquhar

 The downside to it is that depending on your wiring, you may get a lot less than the advertised speed.
 But since a slow connection is better than none, people will buy them.
 Even if a connection is only 20 megabits, that’s still useful.
 If you experience slow speeds, there are some ways to speed up powerline networks.

 I remember a time when there was speculation that power companies would start offering Internet connections over electrical wiring.
 That didn’t happen, but maybe someday it still can.
+I hope so.
+The phone and cable companies need competition.

 Is powerline networking safe?